Quest Diagnostics Incorporated (DGX) Stock Price & Analysis

 Structure Analysis

-DGX Short positioning is starting to look crowded.
-Current days to cover is 5.9 trading days, meaning short positions could unwind at a normal pace.
+DGX Short positioning looks normal.
+Current days to cover is 4.6 trading days, meaning short positions could unwind at a normal pace.
 Short covering is likely to have a normal impact on price moves.
+No meaningful structural fragility is currently detected (Fragility Score 0/100, DTC percentile 50%) and liquidity softening modestly (volume -18%).

 No clear bull trap characteristics detected.
 Recent price behavior remains broadly consistent with current positioning.This reading helps confirm that current price action remains structurally healthy and does not indicate elevated trap risk.